Serving 20 cities in the Puget Sound · WA Lic. #EVERPRL743KE

 Active roof repair showing exposed sheathing and new flashing work

-**Start in the attic.** Grab a flashlight and get up there.
+Grab a flashlight and get up there.
 You're looking for three things: daylight coming through the roof boards, dark staining on the underside of the sheathing, and soft spots in the wood.
-Follow any staining uphill toward the ridge.
-Water always runs downhill, so the source is above whatever stain you're seeing.
-If you can trace the wet trail to a specific spot on the deck, you've just saved yourself a lot of guesswork.
-Mark it with tape or a nail pushed through so you can find it from the outside.
+Follow any staining uphill toward the ridge — water always runs downhill, so the source is above whatever stain you're seeing.
+If you can trace the wet trail to a specific spot on the deck, mark it with tape or a nail pushed through so you can find it from the outside.
+If you don't have attic access, you're working from the roof surface and looking for the usual suspects.

-**When to DIY and when to call someone.** Here's the honest breakdown.
 If the leak traces back to a cracked pipe boot and you're comfortable working on a roof, that's a reasonable DIY fix.
 Buy the boot, pull the surrounding shingles, swap it out, lace the shingles back in.
 A tube of roofing sealant and an hour of your time.
-If the leak involves step flashing, counter flashing, valley metal, or any kind of sheathing damage, call a roof repair pro.
-Flashing work done wrong leaks worse than flashing work not done at all, and rotted sheathing means you're dealing with structural wood, not just a surface fix.
+If the leak involves step flashing, counter flashing, valley metal, or any sheathing damage — call a pro.
+Flashing done wrong leaks worse than flashing left alone, and rotted sheathing means you're dealing with structural wood, not just a surface fix.

-**Bottom line.** Most leaks are findable and most are fixable without replacing the whole roof.
+Most leaks are findable and most are fixable without replacing the whole roof.
 The key is catching them early and tracing them correctly.
 If you want a full walkthrough of what to look for up there, our roof inspection checklist covers every component.
 And if you already know you've got a problem and just want someone out there, get in touch.
 We'll find it.

 Got a roof question of your own?